 Figure 3.2 shows the calculation method used for the exhaust emissions of SO_2 and heavy metals by road transport.
-The emissions of these substances are directly related to the fuel consumption of vehicles and to the type of fuel.
-The fuel consumption (the diamond in Figure 3.2) is derived by multiplying fuel consumption factors with the number of kilometres travelled by different types of vehicles in the Netherlands, as described in detail in the next section.
+These emissions are directly related to the fuel consumption of vehicles and the type of fuel used.
+Fuel comprises sulphur and heavy metals, the internal combustion may change the chemical composition but the input of organically bound sulphur (in the fuel) is equal to the output of SO_2 (exhaust gas).
+The fuel consumption (the diamond in Figure 3.2) is derived by multiplying fuel consumption factors with the number of kilometres travelled by different types of vehicles in the Netherlands, as described in the next section.
 The emission calculation involves multiplying emission factors (gram/litre of fuel) with the fuel consumption per vehicle category, fuel type and road type.